IsaacGluck/lab_of_oz/README.md

 ```
 <br/>

+5. Calculate QC branch values for each branch on the reference tree.
+Map these onto the tree.
-5. Takes a reference tree filename and a quartet_dictionary, returns the reference tree with support values mapped onto its branches
+  - Takes a reference tree filename and a quartet_dictionary, returns the reference tree with support values mapped onto its branches
 ```python
 def buildSupportTree(referenceTreeFile, quartet_dictionary):
   reference_tree = readTreeFile(referenceTreeFile)